Junior Doctor strike in February

 During this time, we will be reducing some of our planned care and outpatient services.

 If you have an outpatient appointment or planned procedure scheduled for these dates, we will contact you if it needs to be rebooked to another date.
-If you do not hear from us, please attend your appointment as normal.
-We apologise for any inconvenience or disruption this might cause.
+If you do not hear from us, please attend your appointment as normal, this will help us keep the disruptions and cancellations to a minimum.

 Here’s how you can help